yao-creative/yiyaotan-site/content/blog/ee/invariants.md

 23. **Sleep well.** --> Biologically true of performance affect.

-24. **Simple solutions to complex problem problems** --> Solomnoff's theory of induction.
+24. **Simple solutions to complex problem problems** --> Occam's Razor/ Solomnoff's theory of induction.

 25. **Hire Strong communicators** --> A company is more than a one person team, communication coordination is an O(n^2) worst case, both memory ad people bottleneck.
 (Airbnb communication coordination tax)